flybaflyba/LDS-Temple-Visualization-Flutter/README.md

 ### Adding new features or adding existing features

- - Welcome to modifying the code!
+ - Welcome to modify the code!
 Make sure you commit and push regularly if you ever need or want to revert back!